Lombiq/NuGet-Publishing-GitHub-Actions/Docs/Workflows/Productivity/Codespell.md

 ## Configuring codespell in your project

+One-off false positives can be ignored by adding `codespell:ignore yourword` to the end of the line (or `codespell:ignore` to ignore the whole line).

-You can override the default configuration of this workflow by placing a _.codespellrc_ file in the root of your repository.
+For complete configuration of codespell, you can override the default configuration of this workflow by placing a _.codespellrc_ file in the root of your repository.
 On how to use this, see the [codespell documentation](https://github.com/codespell-project/codespell?tab=readme-ov-file#using-a-config-file).
 The default configuration is [here](https://github.com/Lombiq/GitHub-Actions/blob/dev/.github/actions/codespell/setup.cfg).

 <!-- textlint-disable doubled-spaces -->
 > [!WARNING]